solrevdev/solrevdev.github.io/_drafts/instagram-basic-display-api.md

 So, If my project was to continue to work I needed to migrate over to the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) before the deadline.

-I decided to build and release an open source library, A  wrapper around the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) in the same was as [InstaSharp](http://instasharp.github.io/InstaSharp/) did for the original.
+I decided to build and release an open source library, A  wrapper around the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) in the same way as [InstaSharp](http://instasharp.github.io/InstaSharp/) did for the original.

 **Solrevdev.InstagramBasicDisplay**